fullstackhouse/cancel-workflows-action/README.md

 # Cancel Workflows Action

 A GitHub Action to cancel running or queued workflows for a branch or PR.
-Useful for cleaning up workflows when a PR is closed.
+Useful for cleaning up workflows when a PR is closed or when using `workflow_dispatch` triggers.

 ## Usage